 Call for Participation

-The 15th IEEE Workshop on Silicon Errors in Logic – System Effects (SELSE 2019)
+The 16th IEEE Workshop on Silicon Errors in Logic – System Effects

 The SELSE workshop provides a unique forum for discussion of current research and practice in system-level error management.
 SELSE solicits papers that address the system-level effects of errors from a variety of perspectives: architectural, logical, circuit-level, and semiconductor processes.
 Case studies in real-world contexts are also welcome.

-We are happy to announce that selected SELSE papers will be included in the “Best of SELSE” session at IEEE/IFIP International Conference on Dependable Systems and Networks (DSN), 2019.
-These papers will be selected based on the importance of the topic, technical contributions, quality of results, and authors’ agreement to travel to present at DSN in Portland, Oregon on June 24 – 27, 2019.
+We are happy to announce that the best papers presented at SELSE will be selected for inclusion in the “Best of SELSE” session at IEEE/IFIP International Conference on Dependable Systems and Networks (DSN), 2020.
+These papers will be selected based on the importance of the topic, technical contributions, quality of results, and authors’ agreement to travel to present at DSN in Valencia, Spain on June 29 – July 2, 2020.

 Key areas of interest include (but are not limited to):

-- New error mitigation techniques, robust software frameworks, and error handling protocols for resilient system design.
+- New error mitigation techniques, fault-injection tools, robust software frameworks, and error handling protocols for resilient system design.

 - Case studies analyzing the overhead, effectiveness, and design complexity of error mitigation techniques.

-- Resilience characterization and strategies for machine learning applications, including autonomous vehicles.
+- Resilience characterization and strategies for machine learning applications.

 - Resilience in new architectures, for example accelerator-rich systems and inexact or approximate computing.